LelsersLasers/Applied-Comp-Sci/Conja-Madoodle/README.md

 - Call to action / Colors:
     - Main actions in bright blue ("primary")
         - BUY NOW, Add to Cart
+    - Green on success
+        - for Add to Cart buttons
     - Bonus actions in muted colors
         - "Info" (a bootstrap blue) for settings, light grey for more info
     - Out of the way bottom links